The Asymptotic Behavior of Attention in Transformers: Dynamics of transformers

-Using the concepts introduced in the previous paragraph, our objective is to construct a vector field $Y$ so that the map defined by the right-hand side of~\eqref{Transformer_discrete} is a first order approximation of $Y^\tau$.
-To that effect we write $V_\eta$ as $V_\eta=\tau V_\eta'$ and compute $Y$ as the best linear approximation in $\tau$ of~\eqref{Transformer_discrete}.
-For simplicity, we work with~\eqref{disc}, instead of~\eqref{Transformer_discrete}, as rewrite it as:
+Using the concepts introduced in the previous paragraph, our objective is to construct a vector field $Y$ such that the map defined by the right-hand side of~\cref{disc} is the best first order approximation of $Y^\tau$.
+To that end, we write $V_\eta(k)$ as $V_\eta(k)=\tau V_\eta'(k)$ for each $1\leq\eta\leq h$, with $0<\tau\ll1$ being a small parameter.
+Hence, \cref{disc} may be rewritten as:

 where $f_k:(\mathcal E_W^n)^\ell\to\mathbb R^{n+1}$ is defined as: